megafinz/ViesVatCheckerBot/readme.md

 ## Alternative Use Case

 You need to verify that some other entity has a valid VAT number for transactions within EU.

-# License

-MIT.
-Feel free to use this code for whatever purposes.